Krestovsky Island, St Petersburg

-St Petersburg stadium is under construction and will replace Kirov Stadium on Krestovsky Island in St Petersburg, Russia.
+The new St Petersburg stadium was inaugurated in 2017 and replaced the Kirov Stadium on Krestovsky Island in St Petersburg, Russia.

-The landmark venue has been designed by Kisho Kurokawa and will serve as a multi-purpose destination for various events.
+The landmark venue was designed by Kisho Kurokawa and will serve as a multi-purpose destination for various events.

-The stadium has been selected to host the FIFA Confederations Cup 2017 and semi-final matches of FIFA 2018 after Russia won the bid to host the international event.
-It will also be the home to local soccer club FC Zenit St Petersburg.
+The stadium hosted the opening match and final of the FIFA Confederations Cup 2017 and will also host the semi-final matches of FIFA 2018 after Russia won the bid to host the international event.
+It will be home to the local soccer club FC Zenit St Petersburg.

 Background of the stadium